 Do not make it a huge list

-Now, I suppose you’ve got a good view on the best skills to put on your resume and how they should be presented on it.
+Now, I suppose you’ve got a good view on the best key skills to put on your resume and how they should be presented on it.
 Until I come with another useful topic, I wish you good luck with your resume work.

 Want to start building your resume now with these skills?
 Click on the below link to use the best skills and abilities for resume with CV skills samples and resume ideas for skills.

 People who read this article also read, How to write a perfect resume